SPECIALIST INSTALLATION

 • Livestock shock sensitivity — cattle are particularly sensitive to low voltages.
 Touch voltages that a human would barely notice (as low as 1–2 V AC in some studies) can cause behavioural changes in dairy cows, affecting milk yield and causing distress.
 Livestock buildings should be designed to minimise all potential touch voltages, including those arising from earthing arrangements.

-• Cable protection — cables in livestock buildings must be mechanically protected against damage by animals.
-Steel wire armoured (SWA) cable in heavy-gauge conduit mounted at height, or cables buried in concrete, are the standard approaches.
+• Cable protection (Reg 705.522) — in locations accessible to, and enclosing, livestock, wiring systems must be erected so that they are either inaccessible to livestock or suitably protected against mechanical damage.
+Overhead lines must be insulated.
+Steel wire armoured (SWA) cable, heavy-gauge conduit mounted at height, or cables buried in concrete are the standard approaches.
 PVC-sheathed flat cables clipped to surfaces accessible to animals are entirely unsuitable.

 03 · Specialist Installation